 The Board must collectively have sufficient knowledge of and competence in:

-• learning and media business with current and potential future geographical reach
+• the learning and media business with current and potential future geographical reach

 • the management of a public company of corresponding size, good corporate governance, corporate and financial administration and internal control and risk management